graciellehigino/ms_range_interactions/manuscript.md

 IUCN range maps for species that are not well known [@Herkt2017MacCon], demonstrating how small range species are likely to have their distribution underestimated in the IUCN database.
-Additionally, the fact that _Canis aureus_ had such a conspicuous discrepancy between the original and fitted IUCN range maps, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
+Additionally, the fact that _Canis aureus_ had such a conspicuous discrepancy between the original IUCN and remaining range maps, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
 Our results delineate how a mismatch between GBIF and IUCN databases differ greatly with